ghostsshadow/slugbot/README.md

 5. run "node bot.js" in a command promt and *don't* close it

-## Or I get ab mod account (create a new one) and have it all set up
+## Or I get a mod account (create a new one) and have it all set up

 # I recommend to create a new twitch account and use this for the bot